FrogMerk/COSNotes/Strixhaven/Setting and History/Colleges/Prismari College.md

 Uvilda believes that good art comes from the head.
 To her, carefully measured strokes and deliberate object placement make the difference between fully realized art and a total mess.
 If Dean Nassari interrupts her careful work with bombastic expressions one more time, Uvilda is prepared to enroll in Quandrix to learn how to shrink Nassari.
 ### Nassari, Dean of Expression
 Nassari (chaotic good genasi [[Prismari Professor of Expression]]) is the current Dean of Expression.
 Nassari always wants to see art that is bigger, more radical in concept, and more emotionally powerful.
 For their final project as a mage-student, Nassari famously "turned in" an earthquake, which almost destroyed three campus buildings.
-The piece received a standing ovation from the mage-student body—and a grumpy thumbs down from the campus construction golems.
+The piece received a standing ovation from the mage-student body—and a grumpy thumbs down from the campus construction [[golems]].

 Nassari believes that true expression comes from the heart.
 They encourage their students to treat the entire world as a canvas on which to spread emotion and excitement.
 Nassari takes little heed of Dean Mistcoiler's quiet masterpieces and often feigns forgetfulness about Dean Mistcoiler's very existence.
 ### Veyran, Voice of Duality